Tomato beer

-Tomato beer is a beverage made by combining light beer (lager, pilsner, gose) with tomato juice or a tomato-based mix.
+Tomato beer is a beverage made by combining light beer, such as lager, pilsner, gose, with tomato juice or a tomato-based mix.
 It is known in several countries under different names and variations.

-North America
+The Americas

+United States

 The term "Red Eye" (also known as "Red Beer") has long been used in US and Canada to describe mixing beer with tomato juice.

-United States

 Red beer, also known as a Red Eye, is a straightforward beer cocktail popular in the Midwest, particularly in Nebraska and Minneapolis.
 It combines a domestic beer, such as Bud Light or Michelob, with canned tomato juice, often seasoned with a pinch of salt and occasionally a spritz of lime.
 This drink is typically consumed during brunch or as a remedy for hangovers.
 While some variations may include additional seasonings like Worcestershire sauce or celery salt, the classic red beer maintains its simplicity, distinguishing it from more complex cocktails like the Bloody Mary.
 Red beer is also South Dakota's popular drink.
 This version combines light beer with Campbell's tomato soup and also knows as "South Dakota Martini".
 Within Midwestern craft‑beer circles, they remain a polarizing novelty rather than an established style, largely absent from most brewery tap lists.

 Tomato Gose is a seasonal variant of the traditional German sour‐saline Gose that has gained traction among craft brewers in regions such as California and Indiana.
 It combines the characteristic tartness and mild saltiness of the Gose style with fresh tomato juice (often alongside poblano peppers, cucumber, and spices).